kevlarr/duels/README.md

 - All backend apps must provide an API that connects to a PostgreSQL database

-The ulterior purpose, however, is to act as an opportunity to better understand containerization and isolation in the development environment.
-The goals here are...
+The ulterior purpose, however, is to act as an opportunity to better understand **containerization** and isolation in the development environment.
+The main goals here are...

-- To better understand container- and service-oriented workflows
+- To use container- and service-oriented workflows to avoid polluting host with new tools
-- Each project to have its own image with necessary languages, build tools, and runtimes
+- For each project to have its own minimalist image with necessary languages, build tools, and runtimes

+## Code sharing and dependencies

+The two common approaches I have seen involve either...

+1. Baking the application code and dependencies into the image during build, or..
-- Application code to be mounted as a volume during runtime rather than copied during build
+2. Storing code and dependencies on host system and sharing as a volume during runtime

-- Dependencies stored in the shared application volume on host so they are cached between containers...
-- ... but are installed and managed by the container itself to avoid needing tools on host
+The first would be a viable option for production, but I would prefer not to have to rebuild images on any code change in development.
+Likewise, the latter seems preferable for development, but it would often require having dependency management tools on the host, which went against my goal of isolating tools.

+Each container therefore manages the dependencies it needs at runtime via an entry script, but they store them on the host volume.
+This way, dependencies do not depend on the existence of the container, but they require no tooling present on the host and a simple restart is enough to fetch any new deps.